Internet-Draft OAuth Mission Offline Attenuation August 2026

 1. Introduction

-This document removes the issuer from that path for narrowing.
+This document removes the issuer from that per-fork path for narrowing within a root's lifetime.
 It profiles Attenuating Agent Tokens [I-D.draft-niyikiza-oauth-attenuating-agent-tokens] (the "attenuation substrate"), in which a token holder mints a narrower child token offline by signing it with the key the parent token's cnf binds, and the child commits to its parent by hash.
 A Mission-bound token can be an attenuation-substrate root; its holder then derives narrower children for sub-agents with no Authorization Server contact.

-This document is OPTIONAL and experimental: adopt it for evaluation, not as a stable interface.
+This document is optional and experimental: adopt it for evaluation, not as a stable interface.
 A deployment that narrows authority only through the Authorization Server is fully conformant to the issuance profile and is unaffected by this document.
-It places no new requirement on the issuance profile, and it does not replace Authorization-Server-mediated delegation; a deployment offers offline attenuation in addition, for the fan-out paths where issuer round-trips are the bottleneck.
+It places no new requirement on the issuance profile, and it does not replace Authorization-Server-mediated delegation; a deployment offers offline attenuation in addition, for the fan-out paths described in Section 1.

 A deployment claims this profile only when it issues or accepts Mission-bound attenuation-substrate tokens.
 Because the Mission kill switch reaches offline-minted tokens only through per-presentation runtime state checks (Section 9), this profile is available only to deployments running the runtime enforcement profile ([I-D.draft-mcguinness-mission-runtime]); on such a deployment the offline mint saves issuer round-trips, not enforcement checks.
 Weigh that saving against the chain-verification surface before adopting.